Plan your Number Day

 Its work helps disadvantaged people engage with education and build the necessary skills to improve their life chances and employment prospects.

 "We at Man AHL are very proud that the Man Charitable Trust supports the NSPCC’s Number Day.
-Together with the wider charitable activities of the NSPCC, Number Day underscores the Man Charitable Trust’s focus on numeracy and literacy, and its commitment to charities which work to transform the lives of the most disadvantaged in our society"
+Together with the wider charitable activities of the NSPCC, Number Day underscores the Man Charitable Trust’s focus on numeracy and literacy, and its commitment to charities which work to transform the lives of the most disadvantaged in our society."

-Sandy Rattray / CEO of Man AHL
+Sandy Rattray / CEO of Man AH

 Oxford University Press has once again teamed up with the NSPCC to produce some additional, exciting Number Day activities.